tarsa129/mkw-tockdom-automation/README.md

 # MKWii Tockdom Automation

 ## Purpose
 The [moderators of the Custom Mario Kart Wiiki](https://wiki.tockdom.com/wiki/Help:Contents#Wiiki_Team) spend a lot of time mass-editing wiki pages.
-The purposes of this project is to automate these processes to save on unnecessary manual work.
+The purpose of this project is to automate these processes to save on unnecessary manual work.

 ## Features
 ### Obsolete (One-Time Conversions)